hydrogen-dev/raindrop-ui-web/backend/README.md

 Briefly, these endpoints are defined as follows:
 - `getDatabase`: returns the contents of the backend database to the frontend.
 Exists solely for testing purposes.
+- `isInDatabase`: queries the backend database to see whether or not a user has linked a hydroID.
 - `message`: generates a message for the user to sign and stores it in a secure session.
 - `registerUser`: registers an internal user's claimed HydroID with the Hydro API and logs this in the internal DB.
 - `unregisterUser`: unregisters an internal user's linked HydroID with the Hydro API and logs this in the internal DB.